Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/index.md

 ## Route Object

-Route entities define rules to match client requests.
+Route objects define rules to match client requests.
 Each Route is associated with a Service, and a Service may have multiple Routes associated to it.
 Every request matching a given Route will be proxied to its associated Service.